moosylog/galactic/README.md

 ## 🧬 Bottom Line

-If you want to break past your WPM plateau, you don’t need more flashcards.
+If you want to master a split keyboard and break your WPM plateau, standard typing tests won't cut it.

+You need spatial awareness.
+You need active consequences.
 You need flow state.
-You need active consequences.
-You need targeted repetition.

-**Survive the swarm.
-Rescue your keys.
-Get faster where it counts.**

----
+**Divide your focus.
+Master the split.
+Defend the Core.**